WordPress/gutenberg/docs/contributors/documentation/README.md

     \{\% end \%\}
 ````

-The preferred format for code examples is JSX, this should be the default view.
-The example placed first in source will be shown as the default.
+The preferred format for code examples is JSX.
+This should be the default view.
+The example placed first in the source will be shown as the default.

-**Note:** It is not required to include plain JavaScript code examples for every guide.
-The recommendation is to include plain code for beginner tutorials or short examples, but the majority of code in Gutenberg packages and across the larger React and JavaScript ecosystem are in JSX that requires a build process.
+<div class="callout callout-info">It is not required to include plain JavaScript code examples for every guide.
+The recommendation is to include plain code for beginner tutorials or short examples, but the majority of code in Gutenberg packages and across the larger React and JavaScript ecosystem are in JSX that requires a build process.</div>

 ### Callout notices

-The Block Editor handbook supports the same [notice styles as other WordPress handbooks](https://make.wordpress.org/docs/handbook/documentation-team-handbook/handbooks-style-and-formatting-guide/#formatting).
-However, the shortcode implementation is not ideal with the different locations the block editor handbook documentation is published (npm, GitHub).
+The Block Editor Handbook supports the same [notice styles as other WordPress handbooks](https://make.wordpress.org/docs/handbook/documentation-team-handbook/handbooks-style-and-formatting-guide/#formatting).
+However, the shortcode implementation is not ideal with the different locations the Block Editor Handbook documentation is published (npm, GitHub).

-The recommended way to implement in markdown is to use the raw HTML and`callout callout-LEVEL` classes.
+The recommended way to implement in markdown is to use the raw HTML and `callout callout-LEVEL` classes.
 For example:

 ```html
 <div class="callout callout-info">This is an **info** callout.</div>